cds-snc/notification-documentation/src/en/status.md

 The ID of the notification.
 You can find the notification ID in the response to the [original notification method call](#get-the-status-of-one-message-response).

-You can also find it by [signing in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and going to the __API integration__ page.
+You can also find it by [signing in to GC Notify](https://www.notification.canada.ca/sign-in) and going to the __API integration__ page.

 You can filter the returned messages by including the following optional parameters in the URL: